CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="FirewallAPI..createFirewall"></a>

 ### FirewallAPI~createFirewall(name) ⇒ <code>Promise</code>
-creates a new firewall in civo
+creates a new firewall in civo [POST]

 **Kind**: inner method of [<code>FirewallAPI</code>](#FirewallAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error